lafry5/budget-tracker/README.md

 + [Questions](#questions)

 ## *Installation*
-Type npm run start from the command line and then go to https://localhost:3001 or run the application for the heroku link provided
+Type npm run start from the command line and then go to https://localhost:3001 or run the application from the heroku link provided

 ## *Usage*
 Budget Tracker provides a running visual of your account balance over time.
 The application can be run regardless of whether you are online or offiline.